-Where does trhe bus drop you off?
+Where does the bus drop you off in Lake Bled?

 Get off at the Bled stop and the bus will drop you off right in the middle of the town of Bled, and very close to the lake.
 From the bus drop off, you literally walk down the hill along Cesta svobode for a few minutes and you will be at the lakeside.
 I’ve included a marker for this in the map above.

 For the return journey, the bus will pick you up at the same spot.
 As Lake Bled is a popular day trip from Ljubljana, the later return buses can be busy, so make sure you arrive in plenty of time for your return journey.
 I got the last bus of the day and it was very crowded!

 Train: Ljubljana to Lake Bled

 How often do trains go from Ljubljana to Lake Bled?

 Trains depart from Ljubljana to Lesce-Bled (the station in Bled Town that is closest to Lake Bled) roughly every 40 – 60 minutes.
 You can search for trains on the Slovenian Railway website.

 Ticket prices vary a little according to the train you get but will be either €5,10 or €6,60 each way.